Skip to main content

 About

-My research and teaching encompass contemporary theatre and performance in Britain, Ireland, and beyond.
-To date, my work has focussed on the politics of theatre, live art and dance in Ireland, with an emphasis on gender, conflict transformation and cultural policy.
-I was previously based at Liverpool’s Institute of Irish Studies, where I worked on Art for Reconciliation, an investigation into the impact of the funded arts on conflict transformation in Ireland.
-While at the Institute I taught courses on politics and literature and, before that, I worked as an Associate Lecturer in the Department of Theatre and Performance at Goldsmiths, University of London, where I also acquired my PhD.
+I work in theater and performance studies with a particular emphasis on the performing arts in Ireland and Britain from the 20th century onwards.
+Before joining the English Department, I was based at Liverpool’s Institute of Irish Studies, where I worked on Art for Reconciliation, an investigation into the impact of the funded arts on conflict transformation in Ireland.
+Previously, I worked as an Associate Lecturer in the Department of Theatre and Performance at Goldsmiths, University of London, where I also completed my PhD.
+To date, my research has explored three areas: the gender politics of theatre, live art and dance in Ireland; the role of the applied arts in peacebuilding; and English literary perspectives on Irish politics and society.

 My monograph, The Gender Politics of Contemporary Performance in Northern Ireland (Palgrave 2024), examines theatre and performance produced since the 1998 Good Friday Agreement in the context of growing discontent with the failure of the peace to deliver genuinely transformative forms of social justice.
 The story it tells is of an emerging current within the performing arts consisting of work concerned not only with uncovering the morbid symptoms of the neoliberal peace, but also embodying those messy and everyday conditions of co-dependency, vulnerability and solidarity that both patriarchal ideologies and androcentric individualism seek to deny.